Sereno1710/feup-lbaw/wiki/eap.md

 ### 2. Permissions

-> Define the permissions used by each module, necessary to access its data and features.
+This section has the permissions used in our modules, necessary to access its data and features.

 | Identifier | Name | Description |
 |------------|------|-------------|